Skip to Main Content

 Complete sound departments for film, TV, and commercial productions throughout Colombia.

-A sound recordist team captures all production audio on set, operating recording equipment, managing microphone placement, and monitoring audio quality in real time.
-We assemble sound recordist teams experienced across Colombia's growing production landscape, from feature films supported by Proimágenes Colombia to commercial shoots in Medellín and Cartagena.
-The team typically includes a production sound mixer, boom operator, and sound utility technician working together to ensure comprehensive audio coverage.
+Here is how this works in practice.
+A sound recordist team captures all production audio on set, operating recording gear, managing microphone placement, and tracking audio quality in real time.
+We assemble sound recordist teams skilled across Colombia's growing production scene, from feature films supported by Proimágenes Colombia to commercial shoots in Medellín and Cartagena.
+The team mostly has a production sound mixer, boom operator, and sound utility technician working together to make sure full audio coverage.

-We assemble sound recordist teams scaled to your production's requirements, from single-mixer documentary setups to multi-person feature film crews.
-Our Spanish-speaking teams coordinate with Colombian post-production houses and deliver audio meeting local broadcast standards and international specifications.
-Our team coordinates experienced sound professionals with the right equipment packages, ensuring reliable audio capture across your entire shooting schedule.
+Here is the short of it.
+We assemble sound recordist teams scaled to your production's needs, from single-mixer documentary setups to multi-person feature film crews.
+Our Spanish-speaking teams set up with Colombian post-prod houses and deliver audio meeting local broadcast standards and global specs.
+Our team sets up skilled sound pros with the right gear packages, making sure reliable audio capture across your entire shooting schedule.

 Capabilities